Plumsail/forms-docs/source/designer/containers.rst

     *   - Mode
         - Single - only one section is always open.
 SingleCollapsable - only one section can be open, but it can also be closed.
 Multiple means that Multiple sections can be open and all can be closed.
     *   - Expanded
-        - Allows you to choose section that will be expanded by default.
+        - Allows you to choose sections that will be expanded by default.
 Leave it empty if you don't want any section to be expanded.
+Can select multiple sections if Multiple mode is selected, e.g. *0,1,2*